 What does this mean ?

-The idea came up to support the reforestation of ACP Milpuj instead of carbon offsetting programs that did not seem very appropriate to our size and vision.
+In order to be as close as possible to our local partners, we decided to support the reforestation of ACP Milpuj instead of doing carbon offset programs that did not seem very suitable for our size and vision.

-Once your reservation is confirmed, Perico will prepare an adoption certificate in your name, as well as a stone plaque with your name next to “your” tree.
+Perico will prepare an adoption certificate in your name, but also a stone plaque with your name that will be next to “your” tree.
 Once the tree is planted, you will receive the photo by email.
 (For information, the best season to plant is between October and March, during the rainy season.)

-We just think that this way we can counteract the carbon emissions of our travelers and keep the human aspect that is very dear to us.
+We were thinking that doing something to counteract the carbon emissions of our travelers thus keeps this human / personal side that is very dear to us.

 How much does reforestation a tree cost?